FFY00/FFY00/README.rst

 Contact
-  You can reach me on my personal address:
+  You can reach me on one of my personal addresses:

-  - lains@riseup.net
+  - lains@riseup.net (prefered)
+  - lains@disroot.org (alternative)

   Or one of my project-affiliated addresses: